Mamallapuram – The Workshop of the Pallavas

 The Section D on the Mamallapuram bas-relief is the extension of Himavat mountain where Arjuna did his penance.
 This section represents the various animals, super-humans etc. who came to the mountain to witness the great event.
 Section XXXVIII of Vana-Parva mentions the environs stating that it was abounding with thorny plants and trees and flowers and fruits of various kinds, and inhabited by winged creatures of various species, and swarming with animals of diverse kinds, and resorted to by Siddhas and Charanas.
 Section XLI of Vana-Parva tells that after Shiva left the scene, there came Varuna, Yama, Indra and Kubera to grant respective astras to Arjuna.
 They all came with their retinue.
 Varuna came with all kinds of aquatic creatures, all kinds of rivers, nagas, daityas, sadhyas and inferior deities.
 Kubera came with numerous yakshas.
 Yama arrived with pitris, gandharvas and guhyakas.
 These all different creatures and semi-deities are carved on this section of the bad-relief.
 They all raised their hands in adoration to the event they witnessing.
 The presence of animals is apt to depict the forest and woody region of Himavat mountains.

 Conclusion: The trigger for our investigation is to understand the reasons behind the fact that the natives of Mamallapuram had in their memory that the ascetic on this bas-relief is Arjuna doing his penance.
-From our researches into the topic, we find that the Great Penance bas-relief at Mamallapuram was designed as a series of key events occurred during the exile of the Pandava brothers.
-It starts from the viewer’s right with the depiction of Dwaitavana lake and forest where the Pandavas stayed for a short duration at the start of their exile.
+From our researches into the topic, we find that the Great Penance bas-relief at Mamallapuram was designed as a series of key events occurred during the exile of the Pandava brothers prior to the famous battele between the Kauravas and the Pandavas.
+The story on the relief starts from the a viewer’s right with the depiction of Dwaitavana lake and forest where the Pandavas stayed for a short duration at the start of their exile.
 Moving to the viewer’s left is depicted the abode of the Pandavas in Kamyaka forest at the banks of river Saraswati.
 Four Pandava brothers are shown in two different settings, in the first they are shown seated in meditative postures around a Vishnu temple and in the second setting they are shown standing near the river bank engaged in daily rituals.
 Arjuna is missing here as he left the Kamyaka forest for his quest.
 Keeping on the viewer’s left, in the upper section, is shown the forest and Himavat mountain environs where Arjuna did his penance.
 On his side is shown Shiva and in between them is the pashupatastra in its anthropomorphic form.
 Moving towards viewer’s right, on the upper section are shown various super-humans and other figures, who were either the natives of the Himavat mountain or came there to witness the great event.
 The river or the central cleft on the upper sections may represent river Ganga as Mahabharata mentions Arjuna did his ablutions at river Ganga before ascending to the heavens and the same is said in Bharavi’s Kiratarjuniyam.
 This central cleft, or the river, is the connecting link between all these different sections and themes, as it represents river Saraswati or river Ganga depending on the theme associated.

 1 इति निगदितवन्तं सूनु मुच्चैर्मघोन: